Mr. Rogers - AP Statistics Objectives

 3 ) If the average verbal SAT score is 500 and the standard deviation is 100, what % of the SAT test takers score above 700?

-4 ) The average IQ in the U.S.A. is 100 with a standard deviation of 15 and is roughly normally distributed.
+4 ) Average IQ in the U.S.A. is 100 with a standard deviation of 15 and is normally distributed.
 What percent of the population has an IQ above 70?

 5 ) Using the normal distribution, what is the probability of finding an individual with an IQ between 85 and 145?